-After a morning in the skies it’s time to come back to earth and explore bustling Marrakech.
-With its entertaining storytellers and famous snake charmers the Medina of Marrakech is the historic heart of the city and a must see for anyone wanting to observe the unique culture of the country.
-Lose yourself in the labyrinth of souks, barter for colorful rugs and exotic tea sets and prepare to be intoxicated by the exotic aromas of street food on the stove.
-You could spend days wandering the hundreds of alleyways that make up the Medina, but for an utterly unique and personalised experience, follow in the footsteps of our Social Content Manager Mary who visited Marrakech last year, and travel via vintage sidecar with a private guide while the wind runs through your hair.
-Your inside guide will help create a bespoke route showing you the hidden gems of this mesmerising maze, the colorful (if pungent) tanneries, the local artisans souks and the slightly more sedate Kasbah area of the Medina that house the Royal Palace.
+After a morning in the sky it’s time to come back to earth and explore bustling Marrakech.
+With its entertaining storytellers and famous snake charmers the Medina of Marrakech is the historic heart of the city and a must see for anyone wanting to observe the country’s unique culture.
+Lose yourself in the labyrinth of souks, barter for colourful rugs and exotic tea sets and prepare to be intoxicated by the exotic aromas of street food on the stove.
+It’s easy to spend days wandering the many alleyways that make up the Medina, but for an utterly unique and personalised experience, follow in the footsteps of our Social Content Manager Mary who visited Marrakech last year, and travel via vintage sidecar with a private guide while the wind runs through your hair.
+Your inside guide will help create a bespoke route showing you the hidden gems of this mesmerising maze, the colourful (if pungent) tanneries, the local artisans souks and the slightly more sedate Kasbah area of the Medina that house the Royal Palace.

-After lunch in the Medina at the popular restaurant Nomad, reconvene in your sidecar for an open-air ride to Jardin Majorelle to meander round the blossoming gardens of Jardin Majorelle and you will quickly see why fashion king Yves Saint Laurent fell in love with the place.
+After lunch in the Medina at the popular restaurant Nomad, reconvene in your sidecar for an open-air ride to Jardin Majorelle to meander round the blossoming gardens, where you will quickly see why fashion king Yves Saint Laurent fell in love with the place.
 Threatened with development in 1980, Yves Saint Laurent and Pierre Berge bought and rejuvenated Jardin Majorelle, rescuing it from destruction.
-This vibrantly colorful yet delightfully peaceful garden took French Painter Jacques Majorelle 40 years to create and it was a labour of love, with 2 ½ acres of cacti, exotic fauna and colorful design decorating the garden and reflecting his personal aesthetic.
+This vibrantly colourful yet delightfully peaceful garden took French Painter Jacques Majorelle 40 years to create and it was a labour of love, with 2 ½ acres of cacti, exotic fauna and colourful design decorating the garden and reflecting his personal aesthetic.
 So come, wander, relax and explore these beautiful grounds, the perfect antidote to the hustle and bustle of the city streets and one of the must do things in Marrakech.
 Make sure you don’t miss the Berber Museum housed in Majorelle’s former studio; it gives a fascinating insight into this unique culture and includes artefacts from YSL’s personal collection.
 Read our interview with Moroccan Berber, Abdellah, to give you a glimpse into Berber life.